adamtongji/Enhancer_pred_supple/README.md

 # Enhancer_pred_supple
-This folder includes supplements codes for "Comparative and Differential Analysis of Chromatin Accessibility and Histone Modifications for Predicting Mouse Developmental Enhancers, Fu et al."
+This folder includes supplements codes for "Differential Analysis of Chromatin Accessibility and Histone Modifications for Predicting Mouse Developmental Enhancers, Fu et al.", which is under revision now.

 ### 1. Figure script
 Contains scripts to plot main and supplement figures.